Industrial Food Freeze Dryer Guide

 Control Sugar, Moisture and Shape

-Fruits often contain high sugar and high moisture.
+For example, fruits often contain high sugar and high moisture.
 Because of this, they can collapse, shrink, or become sticky if the product temperature rises too quickly during drying.

 • Confirm slice thickness before loading.